Sausage and Tortellini Soup

 Ingredients

-- 1 lb Italian sausage mild or spicy
+• 1 lb. ground Italian sausage mild or spicy

 Instructions

-- In a large, heavy-bottomed stock pot, brown the sausage over medium heat, breaking apart as it cooks.
-Drain the excess grease — optional, but I prefer a less greasy broth.
+• In a 6-quart or larger Dutch oven or heavy-bottomed pot, brown the sausage over medium heat, breaking it apart as it cooks.
+Drain any excess grease if needed or desired.

-- Stir in the tortellini and cook together for about 3-4 minutes (fresh tortellini cooks very quickly, but if you're using frozen, just cook according to the directions on the package).
+• Stir in the fresh tortellini and cook for 3-4 minutes *If you're using frozen, cook according to the directions on the package.

-- Just before you're ready to serve, stir in the baby spinach and cook together just until it's gently wilted.
-You can do this one or two handfuls at a time, if that fits better in your pot.
+• Just before serving, stir in the baby spinach and cook until it wilts.
+You can do this one or two handfuls at a time, if that fits better in your Dutch oven.

-- Season to taste with salt, pepper and crushed red pepper, if using.
-Divide the soup into bowls and sprinkle with fresh parsley.
+• Taste and season with salt, pepper and crushed red pepper as desired.
+Divide the soup into bowls and if desired, garnish with fresh parsley.

 This came together so easily, and it’s delicious!
 The only change I made was to add more broth, as I had a bit more sausage and tortellini.